retiredroca/CryptoChat/README.md

 # CryptoChat

-> End-to-end encrypted messaging layered on top of any text entry on any site. only your recipients can read.
+> End-to-end encrypted messaging layered on top of any text entry on any site. only recipients within your circle of trust can read.

 Works in **Chrome, Brave, Edge, and Firefox**.
 No accounts, no servers, no dependencies.
 All crypto runs in your browser using the native Web Crypto API.